rlugojr/linkurious-enterprise-manual/style/size-edges.md

 ![](Sized.png)

-Now we can see that SoftBank Capital appears to have contributed the most to the funding of Criteo because the relationship between these two companies is the largest.
+Now we can see that few outliers appear as edges larger than the rest.